 July 1901, Heavy rainfall flooded the mission buildings and gardens and as a result the Sisters' convent and the school, now very unhealthy places to live in, needed replacement.
 The summer of 1902, saw the worst flood.

 In 1903, there was another epidemic of scarlet fever and smallpox that brought many young children to their graves.
 Scarlet fever in November 1912, claimed 34 victims.

 Before 1905, four Grey Nuns and a few Oblate priests died of tuberculosis.
-Deprivation and hardships of all kinds weakened even the most hardy.
+Deprivation and hardships of all kinds weakened even the hardiest.
 The area became for them an "Island of Misery".
-The Grey Nuns had no choice but to leave Ile a la Crosse.
+The Grey Nuns had no choice but to leave Ile-a-la-Crosse.

-December, 1917, Seven young men left to join the Army while war was still in progress.
+December 1917, Seven young men left to join the Army while the war was still in progress.

 1918, was remembered as the year of the Spanish flu that claimed 40 heads of families.
 This meant added concern and much work for the Grey Nuns who had just returned less than a year ago.
 Again in 1920 - 21, a severe epidemic of typhoid fever swept the area and approximately 100 died.